openid/eKYC-IDA/openid-connect-4-identity-assurance.md

    [[ To be removed from the final specification ]]

+   -10

+   * `verified_claims` element within request may contain one or more objects

    -09

    * `verified_claims` element may contain one or more verified claims objects